Our podcast series presents discussions about Middle Eastern current events, history, and politics with experts and professors from UCF.

 Ep.
 14 – Issandr El Amrani

 Issandr El Amrani oversees Crisis Group’s North Africa Project.
 Prior to joining Crisis Group, he was a writer and consultant on Middle Eastern affairs based in Cairo.
-His reporting and commentary on the region has appeared in The Economist, London Review of Books, Financial Times, The National, The Guardian, Time and other publications.
-He has also advised leading investment firms and NGOs on the region.
 He is the founder of The Arabist, one of the longest-running and most-read blogs on Arab politics culture, and the co-founder of Cairo magazine.
-He is also a fellow at the European Council on Foreign Relations.
-Issandr, who is Moroccan-American, has lived in the region since 2000, mostly in Cairo, and currently resides in Rabat.
+In this podcast episode, Mr. El Amrani discusses the present situation in Libya, from the factional politics to the migrant crisis affecting Europe.

-Dr. Hakan Ozoglu is currently the Director of Middle Eastern Studies Minor at the University of Central Florida.
+Dr. Hakan Özoğlu is currently the Director of Middle Eastern Studies Minor at the University of Central Florida.
 Currently he is working on a book manuscript on “Admiral Mark Lambert Bristol’s Tenure in Turkey.”
 His interviews and essays have appeared in many international media outlets including, New York Times, Orlando Sentinel, Chicago Tribune, and WTTW PBS Chicago.
-His publications appeared in four languages.
+In this podcast episode, Dr. Özoğlu discusses the Kurds in Turkey, Turkey’s vision for the future, and the future of the AKP.

 Ep.
 12 – Dr. Thomas Crisman 3/8/18

 A professor in the Department of Integrative Biology, Dr. Thomas Crisman is a Jefferson Science Fellow at the U.S. Department of State.
 He has spent his career working on multidisciplinary approaches dealing with ecology, management and conservation of fresh water ecosystems, and watershed management of water resources.
-He has worked in over 70 nations, including significant research in the Middle East-North African region.
+In this podcast episode, Dr. Crisman discusses water management in the Middle East, ranging from its importance regionally to the exportation of solutions internationally.

 Ep.
 11 – Michael Carroll 3/8/18

 Michael Carroll has served as the Executive Director of the Istanbul-based Hollings Center, which facilities dialog on a range of issues between the United States and Islamic world, since 2013.
-He previously served as the inaugural Assistant Director for the Institute for the Study of Muslim Societies and Civilizations at Boston University (SMSC).
-He has also served as the Executive Director of the American Institute of Afghanistan Studies (AIAS) and the American Institute for Yemeni Studies (AIYS).
+In this podcast episode, Mr. Carroll discusses the Hollings Center’s goals and operations, including dialogues on present issues facing Afghanistan, Iraq, and Yemen.

 Ep.
 10 – Dr. Roger Handberg 12/05/2017

 Dr. Roger Handberg, chair of the Political Science Department, specializes in space policy, defense policy, the U.S. Supreme Court and judicial politics.
 He also focuses on global energy politics, the mass media and politics, government policies in science and technology and American security policy, particularly military space policy and ballistic missile defense.
-He has published nine books and more than 150 articles and book chapters.
-His recent books include “Chinese Space Policy: A Study in Domestic and International Politics,” “International Space Commerce: Building from Scratch” and “Reinventing NASA and the Quest for Outer Space.”
-Handberg previously served for three years in the U.S. Army.
+In this podcast episode, Dr. Handberg discusses space policy and its relation to the Middle East, including the development of local space programs and private space-faring companies’ interests in the region.

 Ep.
 8 – Interview – Students Organize for Syria at UCF 11/07/2017

-SOS at UCF is a chapter of the national organization Students Organize for Syria.
-Students Organize for Syria envisions a free Syria in which the Syrian people have the rights and freedoms that they deserve.
-Their mission is “to stand in solidarity with the Syrian people in their struggle for freedom and human rights, to assist Syrians in their effort to build a self-determined and pluralistic society, and to raise awareness of and help alleviate the humanitarian crisis currently taking place in Syria”.
-The goal of their organization is to work together to shed light on the current situation in Syria and to provide necessary humanitarian relief for and stand in solidarity with the people of Syria.
+Students Organize for Syria at UCF is a chapter of the national organization Students Organize for Syria (SOS).
+Their mission is to stand in solidarity with the Syrian people in their struggle for freedom and human rights, to assist Syrians in their effort to build a self-determined and pluralistic society, and to raise awareness of and help alleviate the humanitarian crisis currently taking place in Syria.
+In this podcast episode, Liv Sunna, the president of the UCF chapter of SOS, discusses the intricacies of operating on a college campus as well as the in-depth goals of the organization.

 Ep.
 7 – Dr. Teddy Reynolds 10/24/2017

 Ted Reynolds is the Global Connections Senior Research Fellow in Terrorism Studies for the Office of the Special Assistant to the President for Global Perspectives at the University of Central Florida.
 His work focuses on using both qualitative and quantitative methods of research to understand terrorist/extremist radicalization and participation, particularly within social media and other computer mediated communication (CMC) environments.
-He is a graduate of Rollins College with a B.A. in International Affairs, has an M.A. in Political Science from UCF, and acquired his Ph.D. in International Relations from the University of St. Andrews (Scotland, UK), researching “The Use of Social Media and Computer Mediated Communication by Extremist Groups.”
+In this podcast episode, Dr. Reynolds discusses the line between security and freedom in the US and US intelligence in the Middle East region.

 Ep.
 6 – Ambassador Elam – Thomas 10/17/2017